DaanRuiter/3D-Terrain/README.md

-# IslandBuilder
+# 3D Terrain
-A 3d Island builder game.
-Where you can change the terrain by raising/lowering the terrain and placing props.
+A 3d Terrain builder tool.
+Where you can change the terrain by raising/lowering the terrain.